vic6/rocket-paper-scissors/README.md

 This is a rock, paper, scissors application.
 The user chooses to throw rock, paper, or scissors.
 Then the computer throws a random shape, and we determine a winner.

+How do we determine if the user or the computer is the winner?
+It depends on who throws which shape.
+Rock crushes scissors, paper covers rock, and scissors cut paper.
+So, if the user throws scissors and the computer throws paper, the user wins because scissors cut paper.

 This app works and is pretty spiffy, but we have a bunch of untested code and a bunch of tests that are failing.